OMIndependent/quswan/src/liveblogs/som/som56.md

 <a name="1"></a>

-Reading from this guide, it seems that we fought the phantom blob in the Mana Seed chamber the whole time!
+Reading from an online guide, it seems that we fought the phantom blob in the Mana Seed chamber the whole time!

 I missed a Glove Orb in the Palace of Darkness as well, so I turn back there and find that room I missed...